ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 Without a doubt, the **Object-Oriented** paradigm contributed to the diffusion of C++ in the industry in the early 90s.

-The concept of **Interface** is one of the pillars of Object Orientation.
+The concept of **Interface** is one of the pillars of object orientation.
 An interface is, simply, a description of the actions that an object can do.

 C++ does not really have a built-in support for interfaces like Java or C#.
 A way to declare an interface in C++ constists in declaring an abstract class with pure virtual functions: